 Made using only natural ingredients, these Cucumber, Yuzu and Hibiscus & Rose flavoured seltzers are a balanced and refreshing drink created using sparkling water infused with natural fruit flavours and botanicals, inspired by the travels and experiences of the founders.
 Buy it online at somethingandnothing.co.

 Made from a mix of Smirnoff No.21 Premium Vodka, sparkling water and natural fruit flavours, a 250ml serving of Smirnoff Seltzer is just 72 calories.
 Choose from Raspberry & Rhubarb or Orange & Grapefruit and purchase from Sainsbury’s, Tesco or Waitrose.

 Served’s low-calorie and lower ABV sparkling alcoholic drinks are made with an ultra-pure spirit, which is paired with British sparkling water and infused with wonky, sustainably sourced fruit that would have otherwise gone to waste.
 Two tasty flavours are available, raspberry and lime, and they’re just 57 calories each.
-Served launches exclusively in Selfridges and at serveddrinks.co.uk from 22 July.
+Served is available exclusively in Selfridges and at serveddrinks.co.uk.

 Kopparberg Hard Seltzer

 Kopparberg have also got in on the hard seltzer action and have launched there bold and fruity flavours reminiscent of their bestselling fruity ciders – mixed berries, black cherry and passionfruit.
 Available to buy across Tesco and Morrisons.